 Winners from the Area competition will be forwarded to the statewide competition which is held in conjunction with the Wisconsin Land and Water Conservation Association’s Annual Conference.
 Winners from the statewide competition will be forwarded to the national competition where entrants have a chance to win cash prizes.

-This year’s contest theme is “Where would we Bee without Pollinators?”.
+The 2020 contest theme was “Where would we Bee without Pollinators?”.
 There are numerous resources available online that discuss the role of pollinators in our everyday life and the threats that they are facing.

 This year’s Conservation Poster Contest resulted in a total of 42 participants from two schools- East Troy Middle School and Traver School in Lake Geneva.
 The winners of Walworth County contest are as follows: